drhsqlite/fossil-mirror/www/whyallinone.md

       developer to do anything that resulted in an autosync has a functional and up-to-date backup.

-      There are [limitations to using Fossil’s autosync feature for backup purposes](./backup.md), but that document gives two methods for more complete backups, both of which are easily automated.
+      There are [limitations to relying on Fossil’s autosync feature for backup purposes](./backup.md), but that document gives two methods for more complete backups, both of which are easily automated.
 The Fossil project itself is distributed across three data centers in